 Before we start designing, we think about:

-- Page titles are headings
+- Page titles and headings

 - Colours and use of colour